Decomposition-Coordination Method for Finite Horizon Bandit Problems: Algorithmic aspects of \

-The algorithm is summarized in Figure~\ref{decompo-algo} and its four steps are as follows. \begin{enumerate}[label=$(\text{S}_{\arabic*})$, ref=$\text{S}_{\arabic*}$,topsep=\parsep,itemsep=0ex] \item Choose an initial vector~$\multiplier^{(0)} \in \RR^\horizon$ of multipliers. \item At step $k$, given a vector~$\multiplier^{(k)} \in \RR^\horizon$ of multipliers, compute the collection $\sequence{\Value^{\job}_t\nc{\multiplier^{(k)}}}{t\in\ic{0,\horizon}, \job \in \JOB}$ of Bellman value functions given by~\eqref{eq:DP_lambda} and the collection of associated optimal controls.
+The algorithm is summarized in Figure~\ref{decompo-algo} and its four steps are as follows. \begin{enumerate}[label=$(\text{S}_{\arabic*})$, ref=$\text{S}_{\arabic*}$,topsep=\parsep,itemsep=0ex] \item Choose an initial vector~$\multiplier^{(0)} \in \RR^\horizon$ of multipliers. \item At iteration $k$, given a vector~$\multiplier^{(k)} \in \RR^\horizon$ of multipliers, compute the collection $\sequence{\Value^{\job}_t\nc{\multiplier^{(k)}}}{t\in\ic{0,\horizon}, \job \in \JOB}$.
 The computation is performed in parallel, arm per arm.
 Note that $\Value^{\job}_t\nc{\multiplier^{(k)}}$, the Bellman value function at time $t \in \ic{0,\horizon}$, is to be evaluated only on the finite grid $\nset{\np{n^{\bad\job}_{0}+n^{\bad\job},{n}^{\good\job}_{0}+{n}^{\good\job}}} {{n}^{\bad\job}+{n}^{\good\job}\le t}$.
-Note also that, when all the arms share the same prior and the same instantaneous reward, a unique sequence of Bellman value functions is to be computed, that is, all the arms share the same sequence of Bellman value functions. \item Once gotten the subfamily $\sequence{\Value^{\job}_0\nc{\multiplier^{(k)}}}{\job \in \JOB}$ of initial Bellman value functions at step~$k$, update the vector of multipliers by a gradient step to obtain~$\multiplier^{(k+1)}$.
-The gradient of the dual function $\varphi$ with respect to the multipliers is obtained by computing the expectation of the dualized constraint as formulated in Problem~\eqref{eq:new_bandit_problem_dualized_original} (see~\cite{Carpentier-et-all-2018} for more details).
-Numerically, the expectation is obtained by Monte Carlo simulations.
-The gradient step can be replaced by a more sophisticated algorithm such as the conjugate gradient or the quasi-Newton method.
-In our numerical experiments, we use a solver (limited memory \textsc{Bfgs}) of the \textsc{Modulopt} library from \textsc{Inria}~\cite{gilbert2007libopt}.
+Note also that, when all the arms share the same prior and the same instantaneous reward, a unique sequence of Bellman value functions is to be computed, that is, all the arms share the same sequence of Bellman value functions. \item Once gotten the collection of $\sequence{\Value^{\job}_0\nc{\multiplier^{(k)}}}{\job \in \JOB}$ of decomposed Bellman value functions at iteration~$k$, update the vector of multipliers by a gradient step to obtain~$\multiplier^{(k+1)}$.
+The gradient of the dual function $\varphi$ with respect to the multipliers is obtained by computing the expectation of the dualized constraint as formulated in Problem~\eqref{eq:upper_bound_bellman3} (see~\citep{Carpentier-et-all-2018} for more details).
+Numerically, the expectation is obtained by Monte Carlo simulations. \footnote{The gradient phase to minimize~\eqref{eq:upper_bound_bellman3} can be replaced by a more sophisticated algorithm such as the conjugate gradient or the quasi-Newton method. } In some of our numerical experiments, we use a solver (limited memory \textsc{Bfgs}) of the \textsc{Modulopt} library from \textsc{Inria}~\citep{gilbert2007libopt}.
+To obtain a global $O(T^3)$ running time, the computing budget allocated to this iterated gradient phase does not depend on~$\horizon$.